andwzn/retrieval-augmented-generation-experiment/README.md

 7. **Install Ollama**

 - Install Ollama and download the model you want to use.
-For this notebook.
 - To install `llama3`, the model we're using in this notebook, run the following command `ollama run llama3`
 - Ollama has to run in the background for the chat-bots to work.